 Similar to the Leadership and Civil Society program, this slightly longer fourteen-week program places a stronger emphasis on future leaders in politics and public service.
 As our centre’s flagship offering, it promotes intellectual rigour and discernment, character formation, and involves work-experience in key areas of government.
 Classes unlock centuries of Christian theological insight into law, government and good policy-making.
 Fellows sharpen their political thinking by reading primary sources of formative social and political theorists in the context of their culture, finding parallels in art, music, and literature.
 They are trained in public speaking, debating, writing for specific audiences (op-ed, speeches, précis, and briefs), and media presentation.
 Graduates join an active network of alumni already shaping the future direction of Australia.

-Price includes accommodation, meals, excursions, program materials, and transportation to and from Canberra airport.
+Price contributes toward accommodation, meals, excursions, program materials, and transportation to and from Canberra airport.

 The program runs once a year with a maximum of nine Fellows per program.

 Why come on a leadership and public service program?